jsaussereau/Odatix/docs/content/docs/examples/rom.md

 ## Where to go next

-- [Configuration generation](/docs/configurations/config_generation/) — the full variable-type reference, and the [dedicated example](/docs/examples/config_generation/) that walks through every one of them.
+- [Variables](/docs/configurations/variables/) — the full variable-type reference, and the [dedicated example](/docs/examples/config_generation/) that walks through every one of them.
 - [Parameter domains](/docs/configurations/param_domains/) — the mechanism that combines `addr` and `data`.
 - [Cordic](/docs/examples/cordic/) — the same two-dimensional trade-off, computed instead of stored.